Tibet for Taiwan Residents: Teaching and FAQs of Tibet Entry Letter Application|2026

 airplane

-Time-saving, suitable for short vacations or for those who are worried about high altitude sickness; you must bring the original letter of entry to Tibet when boarding the plane.
+Time-saving, suitable for short vacations or those who are worried about high altitude reflexes; you must bring the original Tibetan Travel Permit (TTP) when boarding the plane.

 Qinghai-Tibet Line Train